 The Hollywood spy is the definition of perfection.
 Their suits never wrinkle; in fact everything fits their chiselled physiques with spray-on perfection.
 The Rolls never goes in for maintenance, phones always get signal, and the girls never say no. Oh yes, it seems the perfect career choice.

 Ever wonder if you could actually handle the real pressures of life as a field agent?
 Do you know your mole from your honey trap?
-We caught up with ‘Simon’, a former British Intelligence Officer, at the HQ of Your Mission – the only immersive game of espionage written and designed by former UK and international intelligence professionals – to discuss what living the life of a spy is truly like.
+We caught a former British Intelligence Officer who must remain anonymous to discuss what living the life of a spy is truly like.

 What credentials are required to be a British intelligence officer?